rhundhausen/littlebigtop/content/donate.md

 date: 2025-06-27
 ---

-## Support Little Big Top
+## Support Little Big Top Boise

-As a nonprofit organization, **Little Big Top** depends on community support to keep our circus arts programs accessible, empowering, and youth-led.
+As a nonprofit organization, **Little Big Top Boise** depends on community support to keep our circus arts programs accessible, empowering, and youth-led.

 Your donation helps us:
 - Provide scholarships for young performers